The role of an advocate

-- Beth Riley, the MA, LMSW, is an on-campus resource that serves as an advocate for student victims.
-Visit the Dean of Students page for contact information and referral and response advice.
+- The Interpersonal Violence Program advocate located at the Dean of Students Office is an on-campus resource that serves as an advocate for student victims.
+Visit the Dean of Students Case Management page for contact information and referral and response advice.

 - Crime Victim Awareness Center (CVAC) is an off-campus service that has advocates available.
 They can be reached at 607-722-4256.

-- Respects the victim and do what you can to make them comfortable.
+- Respects the victim and does what one can to make the victim comfortable.

 - Does not judge the victim or their lifestyle